ibm-cloud-docs/satellite/link-endpoints.md

 Review the following example use cases for {{site.data.keyword.satelliteshort}} Link endpoints.
 {: shortdesc}

-**Example: Connect from a {{site.data.keyword.satelliteshort}} location to a service in another cloud provider**:
+**Example: Connect from a {{site.data.keyword.satelliteshort}} location to a service in another cloud provider**

 You want to send data from a server that runs on a host in your {{site.data.keyword.satelliteshort}} location to a service that runs in Amazon Web Services.
 The service must be publicly accessible so that the {{site.data.keyword.satelliteshort}} Link tunnel, which terminates within the {{site.data.keyword.cloud_notm}} network, can access the service in the AWS network.

 To establish this connection, you first create a `cloud` endpoint.
 You specify the service that runs in AWS as the destination resource.
 Then, the server on your on-location host connects directly to the host name of the {{site.data.keyword.satelliteshort}} Link connector on your location's control plane worker nodes. {{site.data.keyword.satelliteshort}} Link forwards this request to the cloud endpoint that you created for the service that runs in AWS.

-**Example: Enable limited access to a {{site.data.keyword.satelliteshort}} location from the public cloud**:
+**Example: Enable limited access to a {{site.data.keyword.satelliteshort}} location from {{site.data.keyword.cloud_notm}}**

-You run a database in your {{site.data.keyword.satelliteshort}} location instead of in the public cloud, because the database has legal requirements to run in your on-premises data center in a specific country.
-However, you still need to connect to the database in your {{site.data.keyword.satelliteshort}} location from the public cloud.
+You run a database in your {{site.data.keyword.satelliteshort}} location instead of in {{site.data.keyword.cloud_notm}}, because the database has legal requirements to run in your on-premises data center in a specific country.
+However, you still need to connect to the database in your {{site.data.keyword.satelliteshort}} location from the {{site.data.keyword.cloud_notm}} private network.

 To establish this connection, you first create a `location` endpoint.
 You specify the database that runs in your {{site.data.keyword.satelliteshort}} location as the destination resource.
-Then, the client in the public cloud connects directly to the host name of the {{site.data.keyword.satelliteshort}} Link tunnel server in {{site.data.keyword.cloud_notm}}. {{site.data.keyword.satelliteshort}} Link forwards this request to the location endpoint that you created for your on-location database.
+Then, the client in the {{site.data.keyword.cloud_notm}} private network connects directly to the host name of the {{site.data.keyword.satelliteshort}} Link tunnel server. {{site.data.keyword.satelliteshort}} Link forwards this request to the location endpoint that you created for your on-location database.

 Finally, to maintain enterprise security, you specify a list of source IP ranges so that only trusted clients in the public cloud can access your on-location database through the endpoint.